Funsiooo/Funsiooo/README.md

 - 🔭 Network security practitioners.
 - 🤹‍ Technology stack expansion.
-- 🌱 In case I don't see you, good afternoon, good evening, and good vnight!
+- 🌱 In case I don't see you, good afternoon, good evening, and good night!